2011 United Kingdom Alternative Vote referendum: Passage through Parliament

 permitting a simple YES / NO answer (to be marked with a single (X)).

 This wording was criticised by the Electoral Commission, saying that "particularly those with lower levels of education or literacy, found the question hard work and did not understand it".
 The Electoral Commission recommended a changed wording to make the issue easier to understand, and the government subsequently amended the Bill to bring it into line with the Electoral Commission's recommendations.

 The Bill passed an interim vote in the Commons on 7 September 2010 by 328 votes to 269.

 An amendment proposed in the Lords by Lord Rooker (Independent) to require a minimum turn-out of 40% for the referendum to be valid was supported by Labour, a majority of cross-benchers and ten rebel Conservatives, and was passed by one vote.
 Labour's 2010 AV referendum proposal had not included such a threshold and they were criticised for seeking to impose one for this referendum, while the 2011 Welsh referendum, held under a Bill passed by Labour, also had no threshold (and would have failed if it had had one, as turnout in that referendum was only 35%).
 In the latter hours of debate, a "game" of parliamentary ping-pong saw the Commons overturning the threshold amendment before it was reimposed by the Lords, and then removed again.

 After some compromises between the two Houses on amendments, the Bill was passed into law on 16 February 2011.

 Legislation

-The Parliamentary Voting System and Constituencies Act 2011 provides for the holding of the referendum, and the related changes had it led to the adoption of AV.
+The Parliamentary Voting System and Constituencies Act 2011 provided for the holding of the referendum, and the related changes had it led to the adoption of AV.
 Passing the bill into law was a necessary measure before the referendum could actually take place.
 It received Royal assent on 16 February 2011.

 The Act has the following long title: